State of Independence Report : 2016

 Barriers separating traditional and independent work are gradually eroding

 The State of Independence is the country's longest-running end-to-end survey of the American independent workforce.
-This year's 6th annual study shows that even as the number of independent workers fell slightly, independence remains a viable - and lucrative - option for many workers in a rebounding economy.
+This year's study shows that even as the number of independent workers fell slightly, independence remains a viable - and lucrative - option for many workers in a rebounding economy.

 Against the backdrop of 5% unemployment, 5.8 million job openings, and an economy that added 2.74 million payroll jobs in the past year, the total number of self-employed workers aged 21 and over in 2016 remained close to the 2015 total at nearly 40 million.
 This includes 16.9 million Full-Time Independents (15+ hours/week), 12.4 million Part-Time Independents (under 15 hours/week), and 10.5 million workers who qualify as Occasional Independents, those who lack an "average" independent workweek.